gplima89/AzureFileLifeCycleAudit/README.md

 1. **Enumerate all files** in an Azure Storage File Share recursively
 2. **Capture comprehensive metadata** for each file (name, path, size, last modified date, etc.)
-3. **Generate timestamped CSV audit reports** stored in the file share itself
+3. **Export audit data to Azure Storage Table** for efficient querying and long-term storage
-4. **Maintain audit history** by keeping CSV files for the past 31 days and automatically removing older files
+4. **Maintain audit history** by keeping records for the past 31 days and automatically removing older entries
 5. **Automate the process** through Azure Automation for scheduled or on-demand execution

 ## Features